Charlotte-Marie/PAI_Advanced_Approach/README.md

 The Personalized Advantage Index (PAI) was introduced first by DeRubeis et al. (2014; see References) and is a well-used approach to predict which one of several available treatment alternatives is optimal for an individual patient.
 The PAI has seen many different implementations.
 Here, we provide a low-bias pipeline for use by the scientific community.

+# Getting Started

+Follow these steps to quickly set up the program and analyze data using the provided example:

+1. **Clone this repository** to your local machine.
+2. Make sure you have installed the packages numpy, pandas, and scikit.
+3. **Open and run the script "[GUI.py](http://gui.py/)".**
+    1. *Folder with input data*: select "synthet_test_data" folder for using example data.
+    2. Select name and location of results-folder.
+Leave analysis parameters at default.
+4. **View results**: after running the script, plots and summary statistics can be found in the specified results-folder

 # Preparation

 1. Clone the repository